What is hydatidosis?

 How is it treated?

-Cysts produced by hydatidosis can be treated with medications and, in some cases, surgically operated.
-But, since the disease usually goes unnoticed for years and is potentially fatal, timely diagnosis is of fundamental importance.
+Cysts produced by hydatidosis can be treated with medication and, in some cases, with surgery.
+However, since the asymptomatic incubation period usually lasts many years and is potentially fatal, timely diagnosis is of fundamental importance.

 What does Fundación Mundo Sano do for hydatidosis?

-To address hydatidosis, we work on prevention, diagnosis and treatment, developing programs and projects aligned with our three pillars: translational research, knowledge dissemination and public-private cooperation.
+To combat hydatidosis, we work on prevention, diagnosis and treatment, developing programs and projects aligned with our three pillars: translational research, knowledge dissemination and public-private cooperation.

-In partnership with public organizations and NGOs, we promote a comprehensive approach to this disease through the Early Detection of Cystic Echinococcosis program in peri-urban neighborhoods or rural areas of the provinces of Santiago del Estero and Chaco; the Ultrasound Register of Hydatidosis in students of the initial level of the location of Alto la Sierra (Salta); and we give training courses to professionals for the ultrasound detection of hepatic hydatidosis in schoolchildren.
+In partnership with public organizations and NGOs, we promote a comprehensive approach to this disease through the Early Detection of Cystic Echinococcosis program in periurban neighbourhoods or rural areas of the provinces of Santiago del Estero and Chaco; the Ultrasound Register of Hydatidosis in primary school students from the locality of Alto la Sierra (Salta); and we give training courses to professionals for the ultrasound detection of hepatic hydatidosis in schoolchildren.

-In research, we carry out the project of “Comprehensive Approach to Hydatidosis in Provinces of the Argentine Republic: Species and Genotypes of circulating Echinococcus and Early Detection in Humans”, in collaboration with the Parasitology Laboratory of the National Administration of Laboratories and Health Institutes (ANLIS) “Carlos G. Malbrán” and Laboratorios ELEA Phoenix S.A.
+Regarding research, we conduct the project of “Comprehensive Approach to Hydatidosis in provinces of Argentina: Circulating Species and Genotypes of Echinococcus and Early Detection in Humans”, in collaboration with the Parasitology Laboratory of the National Laboratories and Health Institutes Administration (ANLIS) “Carlos G. Malbrán” and ELEA Phoenix Laboratories.